stellagiatsou/stellagiatsou/README.md

 - 🌱 Budibase lover

-- ⚡ Fact: I did my internship as a Junior Frontend Developer using HTML, CSS, JavaScript, Bootstrap & Figma
+- ⚡ Experienced as a Junior Frontend Developer using HTML, CSS, JavaScript, Bootstrap & Figma

 - :pushpin: Based in Athens, Greece